SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

         logger.critical('Problem, 0 size file {}'.format(fileURL))
         raise lib.WorkerError

-This sections has only outlined the basic code structure and conventions for writing nowcast workers.
+This section has only outlined the basic code structure and conventions for writing nowcast workers.
 The best way to learn now to write a new worker is by studying the code in the existing worker modules in :file:`SalishSeaTools/salishsea_tools/nowcast/workers/`.